jeras/TCB/doc/TCB.md

 The SRAM signal chip select/enable is replaced with the AXI handshake signal valid `vld`.
 Backpressure is supported by adding the AXI handshake signal ready `rdy`.
-Hanshake signals shall follow the basic principles defined for the AXI family of protocols.
+Handshake signals shall follow the basic principles defined for the AXI family of protocols.
 * While valid is not active all other signals shall be ignored (`X` in timing diagrams).
 * `vld` must be inactive during reset.
-* Once the manager assrts `vld`, it must not remove it till the transfer is completed by an active `rdy` signal.
+* Once the manager asserts `vld`, it must not remove it till the transfer is completed by an active `rdy` signal.
 * The manager must not wait for `rdy` to be asserted before starting a new transfer by asserting `vld`.
 * The subordinate can assert/remove the `rdy` signal without restrictions.